max811811/travel-app/README.md

 # Travel App

 ## Description:
-The travel app is one of the most intractive app to enjoy a city.
+The travel app is an interactive guide to explore your favorite cities.
 As a user, you can check today's weather and general information, while also reading and leaving reviews for other members.
 Getting a real review from real people who've visited and experienced these attractions.

 ## ScreenShots:
 - ![1](https://user-images.githubusercontent.com/55121344/164543419-0bc7ae4d-88c5-4e59-9471-fae149c9922d.png)